-is an award-winning comedian, spoken word artist and filmmaker.
+is an award-winning writer, performer and filmmaker.

 ‘Look Up’ is the most viewed spoken word video on the Internet, and went on to win Best Viral Film at Cannes Media & TV Awards, and two Webby Awards for Best Viral Film and Best Individual Performance.
 Gary was also awarded ‘Global Thought Shaper of the Year’ by the United Nations WTO for his work encouraging people to better appreciate the world around them.

 Gary started performing stand up comedy at the age of 12, and can still regularly be found performing in comedy clubs and theatres internationally.
 Upon graduating University he was hired to work on numerous comedy films & TV shows alongside Ricky Gervais, Richard Curtis & others.
 It was after this that Gary decided to make a short film of his own - 'Look Up'.